 - Understand Good History Taking (have a consistent system of questions).

-- Understand PRICE What are the goals of PRICE?
+- Understand PRICE What does PRICE stand for?
+What are the goals of PRICE?

 Rest is a 4 letter word--Activity Modification is better way.
 What are common Activity Modifications for an Injured Runner?